zitadel/zitadel/docs/docs/legal/support-services.md

 Chat Support | Private chat channel between CAOS and Customer that is opened when Subscription becomes active Phone Support | +41 43 215 27 34

-- ZITADEL Cloud system status, incidents and maintenance windows will be communicated via [our statuspage](https://status.zitadel.ch).
+- ZITADEL Cloud system status, incidents and maintenance windows will be communicated via [our status page](https://status.zitadel.ch).
 - Questions regarding pricing, billing, and invoicing of our services should be addressed to billing@caos.ch.
 - Security related questions and incidents can also be directly addressed to security@caos.ch.